-Matt’s versions of the songs were rewritten and re-recorded with Joey (who the producer was already aware of by the time that Matt showed the first sign of being an egotist).
-To put this in perspective, Neil left Anthrax in August `84, yet the songs were written by September, Matt lasted for a month and a half before Joey joined the band to record a Europe-intended EP (as a precursor to the second album).
+Matt’s versions of the songs were rewritten and re-recorded with Joey Belladonna (who the producer was already aware of by the time that Matt showed the first sign of being an egotist).
+To put all of this in perspective, Neil left Anthrax in August `84, yet the songs were written by September, Matt lasted for a month and a half before Joey joined the band to record a Europe-intended EP (as a precursor to the second album).
 This strategy foreshadowed Jason Newsted’s first record with Metallica in 1987.
 Anthrax’s EP helped them to earn a contract from Island Records (a New York label).

 Anthrax briefly considered the possibility of fulfilling their dates in Germany and Spain but the Metallica guys were in emotional tatters.
 Kirk was the most upset, whereas James was in such an extremely volatile temper that he had to be sedated when he was taken to the hospital.
-Upon meeting Anthrax for the first time at the hotel after the accident, his ferocious attitude meant that Charlie and Frank had to calm his down.
+Upon meeting Anthrax for the first time at the hotel after the accident, his ferocious attitude meant that Frank Bello and Charlie had to calm his down.
 As for Lars, he wasn’t seen at the hotel because he was attending to legal matters regarding Cliff’s death.
 After finding out the truth behind his death (a drunken bus driver), Anthrax were too disturbed to continue touring.

 The only upside in Anthrax performing on the U.K. leg of the tour was that England is the home of heavy metal.
 They made up for the cancelled gigs in 1987 but that time could’ve been spent on making more B-sides.
 Scott wished that they wrote more songs during the making of Among the Living – an album which had the potential to be more profitable than Master of Puppets.
-The U.K. subsidiary of Anthrax’s label, Island, were involved in negotiations with IPC Magazines regarding the probabilities of an animated music video for I Am the Law (which is about Judge Dredd).
+The U.K. subsidiary of Anthrax’s label were involved in negotiations with IPC Magazines regarding the probabilities of an animated music video for I Am the Law (which is about Judge Dredd).
 It never happened.

 As for Anthrax’s reputation within the heavy metal community, Scott also confessed to forcing their audiences to listen to rap (as Anthrax’s pre-show music) regardless of how much that they disapproved of it.
 This was done so that the crowds could be more open-minded about other forms of music, especially given how most of the guys in Anthrax were interested in writing a rap song and collaborating with Public Enemy.
 However, this anecdote is no more different than when Scott talked about the time that Stryper had opened for Anthrax (Stryper were throwing bibles to the audience but the bibles were thrown back to them).
 Also ironic is that Anthrax didn’t believe in force-feeding political beliefs onto audiences.

-After listening to Dokken’s Dream Warriors, Scott was disappointed because the riff was a slow version of Ratt’s You’re in Love.
+After listening to Dokken’s Dream Warriors, Scott was disappointed by the riff being a slow version of Ratt’s You’re in Love.
 After hearing Testament plagiarize Anthrax’s self-titled song for Apocalyptic City, he wrote a song about plagiarism (Out of Sight, Out of Mind).
 From a mainstream point-of-view, Anthrax could’ve been mega popular had Beastie Boys performed on I’m the Man as originally planned.
 The music video would’ve gained more exposure on MTV, especially if the trio did concerts with Anthrax like Public Enemy would do in the early ’90s.
 This would mean that more people would’ve seen Anthrax as harbingers of the rap metal trend (instead of Aerosmith, Beastie Boys, Faith No More or even Limp Bizkit).